Jeep Wagoneer Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below details average Jeep Wagoneer insurance rates for additional coverage and risk scenarios.
+The chart below details estimated Jeep Wagoneer insurance rates for other coverage scenarios.

 - The best discount rate is $891

-- Using more expensive low deductibles for physical damage coverage costs an additional $554 annually
+- Using more expensive low deductibles for physical damage coverage will cost an additional $554 a year

-- High-risk insureds who are prone to accidents and violations could pay around $3,530
+- Drivers who are prone to accidents and violations could pay up to $3,530 or more

-- The price with full coverage for a 16-year-old driver with full coverage can cost $5,628 or more
+- The cost that insures a teen driver with full coverage can cost as much as $5,628 or more

-Insurance prices for a Jeep Wagoneer are also quite variable based on the trim level and model year, your driving record, and physical damage deductibles and liability limits.
+Insurance rates for a Jeep Wagoneer can also vary considerably based on the model year and trim level, your age and driving habits, and liability limits and deductibles.

-If you have some driving violations or you caused a few accidents, you may be forking out anywhere from $1,900 to $2,600 extra each year, depending on your age.
-High-risk driver insurance can be from 46% to 131% more than a normal policy.
+If you like to drive fast or you caused an accident, you may be forking out $1,900 to $2,600 extra per year, depending on your age.
+High-risk driver insurance can be anywhere from 46% to 131% more than a normal policy.
 View High Risk Driver Rates

-The state you live in has a huge impact on Jeep Wagoneer insurance prices.
-A driver around age 40 might see prices as low as $1,170 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $2,190 on average in New York, Michigan, and Florida.
+Where you live has a huge impact on Jeep Wagoneer insurance rates.
+A driver around age 40 might see rates as low as $1,170 a year in states like Utah, Ohio, and New Hampshire, or be forced to pay as much as $2,190 on average in New York, Michigan, and Florida.

 State | Premium | Compared to U.S. Avg | Percent Difference |